dedupeio/dedupeio-web-api-docs/docs/index.rst

 API access
 ==========

-API access is available for Dedupe.io Enterprise customers.
-If you are interested in an Enterprise account, contact us at `dedupe@datamade.us <mailto:dedupe@datamade.us>`_.
+API access is available for Dedupe.io Subscription accounts.
+For more information, see our `pricing page <https://dedupe.io/pricing/>`_.

+Your API key can be found on the `My Account page <https://app.dedupe.io/my-account/>`_.

+Your Project ID and example API calls can be found on the Settings page for your project.

 All methods are accessed via: **https://app.dedupe.io/api/v1/ENDPOINT**